Enigma-Watch/BlackPerl-Onyx-Shield/shuffle/workflows-templates/README.md

 ## 💡 Tips

 - Start with integration-test workflow to verify setup
-- Use CyberBlue's default credentials (documented in integration guide)
+- Use BlackPerl_Onyx_Shield's default credentials (documented in integration guide)
 - Test workflows in Shuffle before deploying to production
 - All tools are on the same Docker network for easy communication